XanaduAI/strawberryfields/doc/introduction/graphs.rst

 Many problems of practical relevance can be stated in terms of a graph or network.
 For example, graphs can be used to model financial markets, biological networks, and social networks.
 Graphs are composed of a collection of interconnected nodes.

 Let's take a financial network as an example.
 Suppose you want to transfer some money internationally.
 Your bank might do this by transferring the currency through a number of intermediary banks before it gets to its destination.
 This transaction describes a path on a payment network, where banks represent nodes on the graph which are connected if a pair of banks can perform a transfer.
+One problem a bank may look to solve is to find the shortest path through the network to minimize transaction costs.

 Strawberry Fields provides tools for solving a range of graph-based problems.